mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ## For other researchers

 This project was done as an Insight Data Science project in consultation with Sage Bionetworks.
 The main deliverables for Sage are a body of code for analyzing the mPower memory data, as well as a summary of the analyses (i.e., this blog), for use by other researchers who are interested to use the data.
-Links to these resources are listed here:
+Links to these resources, as well as other related resources for interested researchers, are listed here:

 ### 1. My code:

+All of the code I wrote for this project is available in my mpower_memory repo on github.
+The project was done

-### 2. A clean summary:
+### 2. A clean summary of my analysis:

 You can see all the code I used to do this analysis here:

 [An ipython notebook that summarizes my analyses](http://github.com/mattoby/mpower_memory/blob/master/Memory_summary_analyses.ipynb "overview notebook")

+### 3. Accessing the mPower memory game data:

 The data from the memory test is held in Synapse, Sage's web portal for data.
 Anyone can access it if they sign up for a Synapse account and go through a certification procedure.
 Once a user is certified, they can access the data from the memory test here: [mPowerSynapse](http://www.synapse.org/#!Synapse:syn4993293/wiki/ "mPower study data")

 Partnered with ![sage_logo.jpg]({{site.baseurl}}/images/sage_logo.jpg) and ![mpowerparkinsons.svg]({{site.baseurl}}/images/mpowerparkinsons.svg) mPower